Bialik House, Tel Aviv

 Bialik’s Legacy

 Bialik wrote mostly in Hebrew and pioneered modern Hebrew poetry.
 His work gave voice to life in what would become the new Jewish homeland.
-He is best know for his long nationalistic poems, love poems, nature poems, and prose.
+He is best known for his long nationalistic poems, love poems, nature poems, and prose.
 Some of his children’s songs have become traditional Hebrew nursery rhymes, such as NadNed, a song about a seesaw.

 Bialik wrote it to popularise modern spoken Hebrew but also to illustrate the balance between Zionism and traditional Judaism.
 Bialik was one of the forces influential in turning Hebrew from an ancient Biblical language to a contemporary spoken vernacular.
 Many places and streets in Israel are named after the national poet, and each year the city of Tel Aviv awards the Bialik Literary Prize.
 His works have been translated into more than 30 languages and set to music.